Fresh Air Duct Cleaning Google reviews BOOK SERVICE

 Why Long Duct Runs Increase Fire Risk

 Longer duct systems create more problems than shorter ones.
 The farther hot air travels, the more chances for lint to settle.
-Plus, bends and turns make it harder for air to flow freely.
-This means your gas dryer or electric model runs hotter and longer.
+Bends and turns also make it harder for air to flow freely, causing your gas or electric dryer to run hotter and longer.

-I’ve seen installations where the laundry room sits far from exterior walls.
-These setups need extra attention because debris accumulates faster.
-When clothes dryer fires occur in these homes, they spread quickly through the extended ductwork.
+Laundry rooms situated far from exterior walls need extra attention because debris accumulates faster in those longer installations.
+When fires occur in these homes, they can spread quickly through the extended ductwork.

 Signs Your Exhaust System Needs Attention